qpdf/qpdf/README-doc.txt

-WHERE TO FIND THE QPDF DOCUMENTATION
+WHERE TO FIND THE qpdf DOCUMENTATION

 Complete documentation for qpdf can be found online here: https://qpdf.readthedocs.io